 3. test if the existing toilet seat and lid can stay or needs to removed

-If you’re thinking about installing a raised toilet seat, the first thing you need to do is check to see if your existing toilet seat and lid can stay or if they need to be removed.
+If you’re thinking about and looking instruction on How To Install A Raised Toilet Seat?
+The first thing you need to do is check to see if your existing toilet seat and lid can stay or if they need to be removed.
 To do this, take a look at how the seat is attached to the bowl.
 Most seats are attached with two bolts that go through the porcelain and screw into threaded holes in the bowl.

 If your seat is attached this way, you should be able to remove it and then reattach it once you’ve installed the raised seat.
 If, however, your seat is glued or otherwise attached directly to the bowl, you’ll need to remove it completely before proceeding.
 Once you’ve determined how your seat is attached, follow the instructions below for how to install a raised toilet seat.